BlokasLabs/patchbox-os-docs/docs/Modules.md

 # Modules

 The PatchboxOS is built around the concept of modules.
-It helps to minimize the software setup and manual configuration, provides an easy way to switch between installed projects without the need to manually change system-wide setting.
+It helps to minimize the software setup and manual configuration, provides an easy way to switch between installed projects without the need to manually change system-wide settings.

 Currently available modules: